 People laugh when you complain about parking tickets.
 But it’s not funny.
-A citation that was meant to be a slap on the wrist has become a feeding frenzy from the pockets of ordinary citizens.
+A citation that was meant to be a slap on the wrist has become a real life oppression–the government is sticking their hands in our pockets.

 Here’s some numbers.

 Parking tickets are a profit center for the city, not a mechanism of safety enforcement.
-Fines like this are an disingenuous way of taxing the middle class.
+In LA, parking enforcement has been outsourced to a private company, Xerox State and Local Solutions, who makes big profits from over-enforcement.
+Such regimes are, essentially, a hidden way of taxing the middle class.
 True, all people face parking fines.
 However, the rich can afford both 1) private parking and 2) to pay the tickets that they accumulate.
 A $75 parking ticket has a much larger impact on a middle-class person that it does on the extremely wealthy.
-Instead of making revenue by taxation, Los Angeles and San Francisco are shaking down the middle class.
+Instead of making revenue by taxation, Los Angeles and San Francisco are shaking down their ordinary citizens.

-Furthermore, it’s not just the tickets that cause us Citizens pain.
-There is an element of fault in receiving a parking ticket, you did break the rules.
-But just following the rules causes stress, especially considering the high penalties and nazi-like enforcement.
-To follow the parking directions to a T is an impossible task.
-Even following them loosely takes so much time (ever try to park in Koreatown on a Friday Night??) and creates a good deal of stress, as you can’t enjoy being anywhere, or focus on a job or a meeting, without the fear that your two hours will run out.
+It’s not just the tickets that cause us Citizens pain.
+To follow the parking directions to a T is an near impossible task.
+You can’t enjoy being anywhere, or focus on a job or a meeting, without the fear that your two hours will run out.
 It’s enough that we are already forced to drive everywhere in LA, due to a lack of feasible public transportation options, but to have to drive around in circles squinting an indecipherable parking signs is enough to drive people crazy.
 Indeed it does.

 Many people say things like “you’re just angry that you got a parking ticket” or “stop being negative, it’s not a big deal.”
 But, in combination with the thousand other ways that institutions hold down and profit off the middle class, it’s enough to create a shitty life for the average person.
-You spend the morning arguing with a computer generated voice from your bank, the afternoon arguing with a robot-like employee of Time Warner, the evening trying to figure out health insurance that you can’t afford, and the night driving around in circles trying to figure out parking (then being terrified of getting a ticket after we’ve parked).
+You spend the morning arguing with a computer generated voice from your bank, the afternoon arguing with a robot-like employee of Time Warner, the evening trying to figure out health insurance that you can’t afford, and the night driving around in circles trying to figure out parking, then being terrified of getting a ticket after you’ve parked.
 These are what our days have become.
-Just full of so much stress, where none of the institutions that we rely on treat us like human beings.

-Maybe I am being negative.
-But so what?
 I’m voicing an opinion that we all have, but that we drown out because it’s too painful to think about.
 Nobody likes thinking about being taking advantage of, especially when it’s easier to watch TV or get high or take our happy pills.
 We’re taught to blame ourselves.
 “You’re depressed.”
 “You’re just moody.”
 “You just haven’t figured out the trick.”
 “You don’t work hard enough for money.”
 “You just parked in the wrong place for 3 minutes.”
-At a certain point, maybe it’s not you that’s the problem.
+At a certain point, maybe it’s not the individual that’s the problem.

-Parking may be the most clear example of straight up middle class oppression.
-This some old world indentured servitude type shit, the average people are getting used up for all they have, then thrown by the wayside.
+Parking may be the most clear example of middle class oppression.
+The same Old World indentured servitude type shit, the masses getting used up for all they have, then thrown by the wayside.
 We are getting swindled, plain and simple.
 These are our streets, and the only place the government has in running them is to make sure they run properly.
 Instead we’re paying with both our time and our money just to live on them.

 Here’s a few websites you can visit to maybe do something.